 Filter and paginate

-# Active iOS distribution certificates hexsign certificates list --type IOS_DISTRIBUTION --status active # Page through all profiles 50 at a time hexsign profiles list --status active --page 1 --limit 50 hexsign profiles list --status active --page 2 --limit 50 # Profiles expiring soon, as JSON hexsign profiles expiring -o json
+# Valid Apple distribution certificates hexsign certificates list --type DISTRIBUTION --status valid # Page through all active profiles 50 at a time hexsign profiles list --status active --page 1 --limit 50 hexsign profiles list --status active --page 2 --limit 50 # Profiles expiring soon, as JSON hexsign profiles expiring -o json

 Pipe into jq